- BSN graduates have an NCLEX first time pass rate of 92% compared to the national average of 82%.

-- 14th in the country for it's Doctor in Nursing Practice as ranked by the U.S. News & World Report.
+- 24th in the country for its Doctor in Nursing Practice as ranked by the U.S. News & World Report.

 - One of six nursing schools in the country selected for the VA Nursing Academic Partnership Program in 2013.

-- Offers three Master’s degrees focused in clinical research and health care innovation, open to research professionals and others interested in taking their careers to another level.
+- Offers three Master’s degrees focused in clinical research management, regulatory science, and health innovation, open to practice and research professionals and others interested in taking their careers to the next level

 - Average Salary of Undergraduates: $58,017